Fergie’s Handwriting Reveals Her Deepest Secret Ahead Of Princess Eugenie’s Wedding

 — Sarah Ferguson (@SarahTheDuchess) July 13, 2018

-Just yesterday, Ferguson tweeted exciting news about her charity.
-She wrote, “Excited to write for @EveningStandard on the merger of my foundation @ChildrenCrisis with @streetchilduk.
+“Excited to write for @EveningStandard on the merger of my foundation @ChildrenCrisis with @streetchilduk.
 Together with @tomdannatt we can achieve even more.
 Thankyou @George_Osborne for support…”

-The former British Royal believes that the merger could help as many as 10,000 young people in Janakpur, Nepal.
+The former British royal believes that the merger could help as many as 10,000 young people in Janakpur, Nepal.
 Through the charity, the children will receive education and additional help while they live in poverty in the region, according to an Express report.

 While Ferguson is helping her daughter get ready for the big day, which is less than three months away, many people continue speculating about what flowers, makeup, hairstyle, and other details the princess plans to include in her wedding, according to Town and Country Magazine.